buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

   - Contributors

 The process does not take into consideration the sizes of the software components that a maintainer must take accountability for or the expectations of the community contributors who made want to specialize in certain pieces of the projects, as the number and size of all the software components in a team increases we may need to distribute the responsibilities in a different way.

+Compared to the model based on 3 roles, this new role should:
+-  **re-balance responsibilities inside a team** empower contributors to take ownership of key components align with their technical skills or career path expectations
+- **support maintainers on their role's goals** one responsibility of a maintainer is `growing the team by mentoring aspiring contributors and maintainers`, this new role offers a growing path for some contributors what would like to become maintainers.

 - What use cases does it support?